 All the while Weaver remained in the Naval Reserve and flew an S2F twin-engine Tracker anti-submarine plane.
 By then Weaver was 60, it was 1981,” he said.
 “It was at this point the Navy sent me a letter thanking me my service.
 By then I had served 41 years and had the rank of a Navy Commander.
 I had started working in the ship yard in Charleston on Jan.
 2, 1940 and I retired from the Navy on Aug.
 1, 1981.

 “My wife and I moved to Florida in 1989.
 The following year I was involved in the development of the Military Heritage & Aviation Museum in Punta Gorda.
 We have three children: David, Joseph and Patricia, six grandchildren and three great grandchildren.”

 NavCad tells the story of Bruce Weber, arrested for running bootleg whiskey and given a choice by a judge of jail or the Navy.
 He took the latter and wound up in the Navy’s Pre-Flight training and eventually Pensacola, Fla.’s advanced flight training.

 In his second novel, The Eagle and the Osprey, Ensign Bruce Weber graduates from Pensacola and winds up flying a Grumman Hellcat fighter plane as a replacement pilot in the Pacific during World War II.
 The young ace shoots down a dozen enemy planes.
 Then he is confronted by Kenji Okada, “The Osprey,” a super Japanese ace.

-Contact Weaver at 941-624-6107 for a signed copy of his books.
+Contact Weaver at 941-286-7735 for a signed copy of his books.
 Both books are available on Amazon.
 If that number doesn’t work, there is no other number we’re aware of.

 Name: David G. Weaver